bloom-solutions/stellar_base-rails/docs/modules.md

 This will mount the `/deposit` endpoint.

-#### `StellarBase::Deposits::Trigger`
+#### `StellarBase.on_deposit_trigger`

-This engine gives you a class called `StellarBase::Deposits::Trigger` you call this in your application once you've received the asset in your system.
+This engine gives you a method called `StellarBase.on_deposit_trigger` you call this in your application once you've received the asset in your system.
 This will send the appropriate token to the Stellar Account of the requester.

 - Parameters:
   - network, deposit_address, tx_id, amount